4 tablespoons natural yoghurt , plus extra to serve

 Tap For Ingredients

-Preheat your oven to 170ºC/325ºF/gas 3.
-Roughly chop the onions and peppers and whiz them in a food processor with 3 chillies and the coriander stalks until finely chopped.
-Finely slice the remaining chilli and set aside.
+Peel and halve the onions, deseed and roughly chop the peppers, then blitz in a food processor with 3 of chillies (deseed if you like) and the coriander stalks (reserving the leaves) until fine.
+Finely slice the remaining chilli and put aside.